-DW Engineering Review and Checklists
+DW Engineering Review

 The goal of reviewing water system plans is to verify that the proposed system meets minimum engineering standards, associated State and Federal requirements, and will be able to reasonably operate within required drinking water quality llimits.

 Treatment is often the most complicated part of an engineering submittal.
 If a water system cannot meet federal Maximum Contaminant Levels (MCLs) for primary contaminants (40 CFR 141 Subpart F), the system must install treatment.
 Treatment is not required for secondary contaminants and taste and odor issues unless there is a documented risk to public health, or a secondary standard interferes with the treatment of a primary standard.

 The plan review process for public water systems consist of 2 major stages:

 - Operation Approval

 The annual, statewide average time for review of engineered plans is currently 33 days.
 Plan review times typically exceed 30 days for the busy spring and fall months.
 We review approximately 650 plans a year statewide.
 The following can help us provide the most efficient reviews possible for your project:

 - Ask questions early in the process.
 It is harder to correct fundamental problems for a system as it nears the end of the design process.

 - Please follow the posted submittal checklists.
 Complete submittal packets improve our efficiency and the review times for everyone.